-Location analytics, also referred to as mobile analytics, is a buzzword that is making a splash in many industries, including the public sector.
-If you’ve explored consumer intelligence or market research options for your community, economic development agency, or tourism agency in the last few years, you’ve probably heard vendors talk about this increasingly popular data source.
+Location analytics, also referred to as mobile analytics, is a buzzword making a splash in many industries, including the public sector.
+If you’ve explored customer intelligence or market research options for your community, economic development agency, or tourism agency in the last few years, you’ve probably heard vendors talk about this increasingly popular data source.

 But what exactly is location analytics and how can it be applied in the public sector?
 Read on for answers to these and other top questions.